hbctraining/variant_analysis/lessons/automation_of_variant_calling.md

 vim bwa_alignment_automated.sbatch
 ```

-In order for us to specify "tumor" or "normal" samples in the standard error and standard output files we will need to pass the sbatch these arguments directly when submit the jobs in the wrapper.
-Now we need to remove the following lines of the `sbatch` directives:
+In order for us to specify "tumor" or "normal" samples in the standard error and standard output files we will need to pass `sbatch` these arguments directly when submit the jobs in the wrapper.
+However, SLURM sometimes has issues when some arguments come from the command line and others come from the script.
+As a result, we are going remove all `sbatch` directives from scripts and rather provide them all in the command-line as part of the wrapper.
+Therefore, we need to remove the following lines of `sbatch` directives:

 ```
+# REMOVE THESE LINES
+# Assign sbatch directives
+#SBATCH -p priority
+#SBATCH -t 0-04:00:00
+#SBATCH -c 8
+#SBATCH --mem 16G
 #SBATCH -o bwa_alignment_normal_%j.out
 #SBATCH -e bwa_alignment_normal_%j.err
 ```